Frequently Asked Questions

 Is acupuncture painful?

-Pain is one way our bodies dialogue with our conscious mind.
+Best answer: I would not feel comfortable practicing pediatric acupuncture if the needles hurt.
+However, pain is one way our bodies dialogue with our conscious mind.
 It calls attention to something out of balance.
 Acupuncture, in general, can be relatively painless.
-To compare, about 114 acupuncture needles could fit in the same area as a hollow, hypodermic needle.
 There may be a slight sting when the acupuncture needle is inserted but the feeling is not the pinch from a shot at the western doctor.
-Once inserted an acupuncturist will try to have the qi arrive.
+Once inserted an acupuncturist will try to have the qi (vital energy) arrive.
 This feeling may manifest itself in different ways.
 Sometimes it is "painful," sometimes nothing is felt.
-It may feel heavy or light, hot or cold, moving in a direction or felt in completely different part of the body.
+It may feel heavy or light, hot or cold, moving in a direction or felt in a completely different part of the body.
 The important thing to remember is to communicate your feelings to your practitioner.

 Chinese herbs are normally safe when provided by a nationally certified, licensed practitioner and strict international guidelines are in place to ensure the safety of Chinese herbs and formulas.
 There are growers, processing plants and distributors that do not use these ethical practices but New Hope OM strives to order herbs and formulas that meet cGMP standards.